citrusvanilla/smart_cab/README.md

-# Training a Smartcab How to Drive
+# Training a Smartcab How to Drive with Reinforcement Learning

 This repository contains an implementation of Q-Learning in the training of a smartcab in a Markov decision process, and outlines the incremental steps taken to build an efficient AI program for the agent.
 The environment in which the smartcab operates is built in the `pygame` library.